Off to Kowloon!

 Kowloon Park

-We walked through Kowloon Park, which was a welcome change from the noise of the city.
-There is a swimming pool, a bird park and several terraces with water features.
-At the edge of the park we came across Nathan Road.
-This is the boulevard of Kowloon.
-There are many luxury hotels, shopping malls and smaller shops here.
-But there are also many Arab and Indian “pushing gangs” who want to give you their business cards of fake Rolex watches or suits on every corner.
-Things like that always annoy me!
+We walked through Kowloon Park, which was a welcome respite from the hustle and bustle of the city.
+It has a swimming pool, an aviary, and several terraces with water features.
+At the edge of the park, we came across Nathan Road, Kowloon's main thoroughfare.
+It's lined with luxury hotels, shopping malls, and smaller shops.
+But it's also rife with Arab and Indian touts trying to force-feed you their business cards for counterfeit Rolex watches or suits on every corner.
+That kind of thing always gets on my nerves!

 Avenue of Stars

-We visited the “Avenue of Stars” on Kowloon’s waterfront.
-This is an Asian imitation of the well-known “Walk of Fame” in Los Angeles.
-Unfortunately, apart from 2 or 3 names like Jackie Chan or Jet Li, we didn't know anyone else.
+On Kowloon's waterfront, we visited the "Avenue of Stars."
+It's an Asian version of the famous "Walk of Fame" in Los Angeles.
+Unfortunately, apart from two or three names like Jackie Chan and Jet Li, we didn't recognize any of the other celebrities.

 A Symphony of Lights

-Every evening at 8 p.m. the city puts on a light and laser show for tourists.
-Around 20 high-rise buildings and buildings around the river take part in the approximately 15-minute show.
-The appropriate music comes from loudspeakers on the promenade.
-We thought the show was very good, but unfortunately the overall picture was somewhat spoiled because several buildings were simply missing.
+Every evening at 8 p.m., the city puts on a light and laser show for tourists.
+Around 20 skyscrapers and buildings around the river participate in the approximately 15-minute show.
+Appropriate music is played from loudspeakers along the promenade.
+We thought the show was very good, but unfortunately, the overall effect was somewhat marred by the fact that several buildings were simply not included.

 A Symphony of Lights